Genentech/gReLU/CONTRIBUTING.md

 3. If you change or add any functions, modules and classes, don't forget to update or add docstrings to describe these changes.

-4. If your contribution adds an additional feature and is not just a bugfix, we suggest also adding unit tests.
+4. If your contribution adds an additional feature and is not just a bugfix, we suggest also adding unit tests in https://github.com/Genentech/gReLU/tree/main/tests.

 5. Add yourself to the list of contributors in ``AUTHORS.rst``.